Welcome to today's edition of the Rush 24-7 podcast.

 Now, the Republican establishment does not want to be known to exist.

-The Republican establishment's going out of its way, and this is inside baseball stuff.
+The Republican establishment is going out of its way.

-Uh they don't like the term Republican establishment, and they are trying to replace the word Republican with conservative.
+They don't like the term Republican establishment, and they are trying to replace the word Republican with conservative.

 They are trying to make it out as though they are the new conservatives, that they define conservatism.

-So I came in this morning as I do every day, sat down here at my official broadcast desk, and the television's on.
+So I came in this morning, as I do every day, sat down here at my official broadcast desk, and the television's on.

 Now, most people, oh, what's that, would have tuned in and turned up the volume and listened.